 Once firmly finger-tight I then tighten it just a fraction more.
 I would describe it as screwing the hose about 2 – 5 mm tighter than I got it by hand – but if you have a strong grip it may be unnecessary to tighten it further.
 I tighten with pipe pliers.
 You aren’t supposed to use pipe pliers because you can easily over do it, but I always do (although delicately).
 If I don’t have pipe pliers I use a cloth to get a little extra grip.
 Remember, if you over tighten you can cut the thin rubber washer inside which will start to leak – not always instantly.

-Watch the hose and connections for leaks
+Leaks on the fill hose and connections

 Check for leaks, and check again at least several minutes later before pushing the washing machine back.
 A hose connection can appear watertight at first, but start dripping after several minutes or longer, or after moving the washer back into place.
 Once the washer is back in place you can’t usually check so you need to make sure there are no slow drips.